Home of The Enterprise Engagement

-Taking the principles of successful incentive programs
+Taking the principles of successful sales, safety and engagement

-requirements of the business world, that is to prove ROI.
+the requirements of the business world, that is to prove ROI.

 Incentive Programs are widely used and accepted as a means of achieving business objectives, especially sales objectives, but there has always been a certain mystique about the real effectiveness of these programs.
 WHY?

 The simple answer is that while company executives have proven that incentive programs can motivate their audience, they have spent little or no time learning about the impact of these programs on their overall business.

 Performance measures of incentive programs, if taken at all, do not contain the analysis or information required for a solid presentation to a Board of Directors or Executive Committee.
 This type of measurement has been perceived as unattainable or simply too difficult to perform.
 Until now...

 A Real Management Tool

 Incentive Programs are frequently referred to as a gimmick or worse, as a scheme, and oftentimes rightly so.
 With a shift in perspective you’ll view them in a different light, as a new and very effective management tool.
 This is a tool that can increase profits or reduce manufacturing defects and much more.
 It can stop bad behaviors and start good ones.

 Once you see its power and potential, you can improve any department or facet of your business.
 Your incentive program can produce actual bottom-line profit rather than being viewed as a line item on the budget.
 We know this sounds too good to be true, and it’s hard to believe something so powerful could be so unknown.

 Incentive programs have been around for years and their results have been well publicized, with headlines like, “New Sales Program Yields 300% Increase.”
 This headline sums the problem up very well.
 Incentive programs have been used almost exclusively for sales, and their results have been so overstated, that any realistic business person would instantly dismiss them as “ridiculous.”